myk45/DaRay/README.md

 2) A VisualStudio 2010 solution attached as well. <BR>

-The following features are currently available:
+The following features are currently available: <BR>
 1) Ray-Plane and Sphere intersections <BR>
 2) Shadows <BR>
 3) Textures <BR>